 Sustainability will become such a major consideration for data center customers over the next decade that it will be even bigger than cost and security, according to Halvor Bjerke, COO of Nordic data center operator Digiplex.

-“I think it’s may the strongest differentiator we’ll have going forward.
+“I think it may be the strongest differentiator we’ll have going forward.
 Of course, customers like to have the lowest cost and the highest security, but I think sustainability will become even more important.
 We saw that quite a few years ago, when sustainability went from being, I think, number 27 on the list over the decision to deploy data centers to number four, just within a couple of years.
 Now I would guess that it’s number one,” said Bjerke.

 Bjerke was speaking to Schneider vice president Matthew Baynes in a recent DCD Tech Innovation Day, focusing on The Future of UPS.